WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 }
 ```

+##### ProjectileMoveEvent
+This event is called after a projectile has moved.
+Be careful with this
+event, it is called once every tick per projectile.
+If your plugin relies on
+this event, make sure to tell everybody who uses your plugin to make sure that
+in `server > plugins > WeaponMechanics > config.yml`, `Disabled_Events.Projectile_Move_Event`
+is set to false (It is false by default, so there should be no worries).

+* `ICustomProjectile getProjectile()` - Gets the custom projectile involved with this event
+* `Location getLocation()` - Gets the current location of the projectile
+* `Location getLastLocation()` - Gets the previous location the projectile

 ##### ProjectileEndEvent
 This event is called whenever a project ends.
 This may be because it hit a block, hit an
 entity, or timed out (There could be other reasons for this event to occur).